Preconstruction Services are the services we offer at the beginning of the design process, well before construction begins.

 Preconstruction Services Include:

-- Researching permitting requirements and processes
+- Researching permitting requirements and environmental impact considerations

-- Writing Specifications & Scopes of Work for the project including all mechanical systems
+- Writing Specifications & Scopes of Work for the project

 - Value Engineering: Cost saving ideas and options pricing